Products

 • PRODUCT CHANGE – Tregaskiss Bags and Roll Marks

-PACKAGING IMPROVEMENT —Changes to Tregaskiss Bags and Roll Marks November 26, 2009 Customers may notice that some Tregaskiss® parts and consumables are arriving in different bags.
+November 26, 2009 Customers may notice that some Tregaskiss® parts and consumables are arriving in different bags.
 We transitioned from the white bag design branded with the TOUGH GUN® name to a black bag design with the Tregaskiss brand name.
-In addition to changing the branding and … Read more
+In addition to changing the branding and color of the bags, the overall usability has […]

 • PRODUCT UPDATE – New QUICK LOAD Liner Wire Sizes

-PRODUCT UPDATE —Expanded QUICK LOAD Liner Product Offering July 14, 2010 Tregaskiss has expanded its QUICK LOAD® liner offering ot include three new wire sizes for 0.030″, 1/16″ to 5/64″, and 0.078″ to 3/32″ wires.
-QUICK LOAD liners consist of a two-piece system that requires less than half the time and effort for replacement compared to conventional MIG … Read more
+July 14, 2010 Tregaskiss has expanded its QUICK LOAD® liner offering ot include three new wire sizes for 0.030″, 1/16″ to 5/64″, and 0.078″ to 3/32″ wires.
+QUICK LOAD liners consist of a two-piece system that requires less than half the time and effort for replacement compared to conventional MIG gun liners, and they also ease routine […]

 • BERNARD MIG GUN BUILD CHANGE — EFFECTIVE APRIL 11, 2023